UkiDLucas/UkiDLucas.github.io/_posts/2025-04-22-from-behavioral-sciences-to-a-career-in-sensor-perception-and-ai.md

 date: 2025-04-22
 author: Uki D. Lucas
 permalink: "/posts/from-behavioral-sciences-to-a-career-in-sensor-perception-and-ai/"
+overview: "Every couple of years, I write a post about my career in which I review the past and consider pivots for the future.
+It is time to post an update for 2025.
+Because of AI, this year will be the most transformative."
 ---

 Every couple of years, I write a post about my career in which I review the past and consider pivots for the future.
 It is time to post an update for 2025.
 Because of AI, this year will be the most transformative.